-A major tax incentive for real estate investors is shrinking every year, and waiting to act could cost you thousands.
-The 100% bonus depreciation rate is gone, and the benefit is now on a phase-out schedule, decreasing annually until it disappears completely.
-This creates a real sense of urgency to maximize this benefit while you still can.
-The key is to pair it with a cost segregation study, which identifies parts of your property eligible for this accelerated deduction.
-This guide explains how to leverage this powerful combination before the window closes.
-A clear cost segregation bonus depreciation example will show you the financial impact of acting now versus waiting another year.
+A powerful tax break for real estate investors is shrinking every year, and waiting could cost you thousands.
+The 100% bonus depreciation rate is gone.
+Now, the benefit is phasing out annually until it disappears completely.
+This creates a real urgency to act.
+The good news?
+You can still capture huge savings by pairing it with a cost segregation study.
+This guide breaks down exactly how to use cost segregation bonus depreciation to your advantage before the window closes.
+We’ll even look at a clear example showing the financial impact of acting now versus waiting.

 Key Takeaways